 So what is the best option?

 It is not possible to say which option is the best.
-Things such as current liabilities, short term savings, age, income and what else is in place financially will determine the best route.
-In many circumstances you will need to do a full financial assessment before being able to make a correct decision.
+Things such as current liabilities, short-term savings, age, income, and what else is in a place financially will determine the best route.
+In many circumstances, you will need to do a full financial assessment before making a correct decision.
 Your financial advisor can help direct you, taking all of these items into consideration.

-The CreativeNurse was created to help nurses make educated financial decision in all areas of their financial life.
-We have educational seminars, personal planning sessions and much more to help you make informed financial decisions.
+The CreativeNurse was created to help nurses make educated financial decisions in all areas of their financial life.
+We have educational seminars, personal planning sessions, and much more to help you make informed financial decisions.

 2016-24404 Exp 6/18